k98kurz/tapescript/language_spec.md

 This will define two functions, put the 2 bytes x0123 onto the queue, then call the two functions in sequence.
 The result will be a queue with x0123 and `shake_256(sha256(b'\x01\x23').digest()).digest(20)`.

+## Style

+While style of human-readable source scripts is not enforced, the following are
+encouraged:

+- Each statement invoking an op should be on its own line.
+- The bodies of functions and conditional clauses should be indented.
+I recommend 4 spaces per indentation level.
+- The opening bracket of a function should be at the end of the line starting `OP_DEF`, and the closing bracket of the function should be on its own line following the final statement of the function body.
+If `END_DEF` is used instead of brackets, then it should be on its own line.
+- The opening parenthesis should be at the end of the line starting `OP_IF` or `ELSE`, and the closing parenthesis should be on a new line following the final statement of the conditional clause body.
+- `ELSE` should be on the same line as the closing parenthesis of the previous conditional clause, i.e. `) ELSE (` should be its own line.
+- If `END_IF` is used instead of a closing parenthesis, it should be on its own line following the final statement of the conditional clause.
+- The type prefix of a value should be lowercase.
+If not, at least be consistent.
+- Brackets and parenthesis are recommended instead `END_DEF`/`END_IF`.
+Choose a single convention and be consistent.

 ## Ops